 Term Meaning Add-In A collection of Extensions .
 Is represented by the add-in package.
 An Add-In can contain several Extensions .
 Add-In Assembly The compiled library (.dll), that contains Extensions .
 Add-In Package A ZIP file (.scadaAddIn), that contains metadata and libraries with their dependencies.
 An Add-In Package includes an Add-In Assembly Extension Extensions are classes that can be derived from an interface with one or more methods.
-They are entry points in the Add-In Package.
+They are entry points in the Add-In Package .
 Each class that represents an Extension is marked with a .NET attribute.
-There are two types of Extensions (on page 19), one for the Editor and one for Runtime Wizard Extensions (Wizards) Service Extensions (Services) IDE Integrated development environment.
+There are two types of Extensions (on page 16), one for the Editor and one for Runtime Wizard Extensions (Wizards) Service Extensions (Services) IDE Integrated development environment.
 Abbreviation for Integrated Development Environment.
 Project Add-In Management Components for zenon Editor and Runtime that manage the Project Add-In Packages .
 Service Extension Implementation of an Extension that represents a Service .
-Services: Runs in the background ▶ Is started automatically or manually Remains in the memory until it is stopped Wizard Extension Implementation of an Extension that represents a wizard.
-Wizards: Are for solving a certain task
+Services: ► Runs in the background Is started automatically or manually Remains in the memory until it is stopped Wizard Extension Remains in the memory until it is stopped Implementation of an Extension that represents a wizard.
+Wizard Extension